ntzv-git/align2cdsRegions/README.md

 python3 align2cdsRegions.py [arguments]

 Mandatory arguments :
-  -i, --input                 path to the input alignment file -g, --gff                   path to the gene features file of the subject ('.gz' file allowed) -f, --fasta                 path to the fasta sequences file of the subject  ('.gz' file allowed) -s, --sseqid                [int] column number of the subject sequence id
+  -i, --input                 path to the input alignment file ('.gz' file allowed) -g, --gff                   path to the gene features file of the subject ('.gz' file allowed) -f, --fasta                 path to the fasta sequences file of the subject  ('.gz' file allowed) -s, --sseqid                [int] column number of the subject sequence id